budimanfajarf/web/content/posts/secure-https-nginx.md

 ## Test automatic renewal

 The Certbot packages on your system come with a cron job or systemd timer that will renew your certificates automatically before they expire.
-You will not need to run Certbot again, unless you change your configuration [[ref](https://certbot.eff.org/ "Certbot")].
+You will not need to run Certbot again unless you change your configuration [[ref](https://certbot.eff.org/ "Certbot")].

 You can test automatic renewal for your certificates by running this command: